Folk costume: East Asia

-China proper and Tibet
+China

-The traditional clothing of the Han Chinese includes the hanfu, which encompasses styles like the shenyi, ruqun, and shanku.
-Chinese men also wear Mao suit with women wearing qipao as ethnically non-specific clothings.
+The ethnic clothings of the Chinese ethnic groups include mainly two forms as shanku and changshan, whereas modern Chinese gorvenmental representatives (both ROC and PRC) have been wearing Zhongshan suit for men and Qipao for women in international occasions as an ethnically non-specific option, dating back to the founding of Republican period.

+Han Chinese, especially youths, has been raising the Hanfu Movement since the early 21st century by reviving the historical clothings of China before the Manchu Qing dynasty, termed hanfu, which encompasses styles like the shenyi or ruqun.

 The Miao people, native to the sounthern hills of China, has their textile arts on their clothings.

-The Tibetan people, native to Tibet, traditionally wear the chuba.
+Taiwan

 Among Taiwanese indigenous peoples, traditional attire varies by group.
 The Rukai people wear garments like the ibibogo (a men's daily jacket) and the dalabu (a women's daily top).
 The Atayal people wear pearl-adorned shirts and skirts.
 The Bunun people use the design of the hundred-pace viper in their traditional dress.

 Japan

-In Japan, traditional attire is referred to as wafuku, which includes garments like the kimono, jūnihitoe, and sokutai.
+In Japan, traditional attires are collectively referred to as Wafuku.

 In Fukuoka Prefecture, traditional garments include the mizu happi and shime-komi.
 In Hokkaido, the Ainu people wear traditional clothing such as the tepa, a sacred belt called raun kut or upsoro kut, konci (hood), hos (leggings), and grass-skin jackets like tetarabe and utarbe.
 Ceremonial garments include the sapanpe and the matanpushi.
 Ryukyuans wear ryusou as traditional attire.
 In Okinawa Prefecture, the Kariyushi shirt is traditional clothing.